fxhash/fxhash-website/src/doc/community/articles.md

 [This is the document describing our markdown specification.](https://github.com/fxhash/specifications/blob/main/articles/fx-markdown.md)

 Our specification also supports:

-* embedding youtube, spotify and twitter
+- embedding youtube, spotify and twitter
-* images pointing to IPFS
+- images pointing to IPFS
-* video content (not implemented yet)
+- video content (not implemented yet)
-* audio content (not implemented yet)
+- audio content (not implemented yet)

 # Facilitating the creation of articles

 We've put a lot of work into the implementation of an intuitive [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor.
 We really wanted to provide a seamless experience to writers, so we built a custom solution on top of [slatejs](https://www.slatejs.org/), a modular library to design text editor.
 Because we have so many custom blocks, it was a bit tricky to propose a great user experience.
 We hope our solution will fit your needs, and we will keep iterating on it based on your valuable feedback.

 # Articles as building blocks of a new ecosystem

 NFTs have become a major tool for artists.
 However, there are many other actors in this space, and we believe that they deserve tools which follow the same principles.
 Articles are the first building block towards the implementation of such a system.
-We briefly describe this system in our documentation: [Curated Spaces](/doc/community/curation).

 The Articles feature will first be shipped on fxhash, but we will work towards the implementation of an external platform which will target the whole Tezos ecosystem.